 Web magazines should be designed to be responsive, so they can be viewed on any device.
 It doesn’t look like your print magazine, and it doesn’t look like your tablet magazine, but it contains all the same content, and in order to remain linear and digested as an “issue,” it follows the three rules above.

-Below are seven web magazines and libraries that we think are doing a great job:
+Below are eight web magazines and libraries that we think are doing a great job:

-I Like Crochet was the original web magazine, launched in 2014.
+I Like Crochet is what we believe to be the original web magazine, launched in 2014.
 Although we may be biased because we developed the web magazine with them and they are a partner of ours, they are also a highly user-friendly example with an easy to search and use archive.
 Considering their focus is on crochet patterns, offering an archive for subscribers amplifies the value of their web magazine.

 Their magazine library is accessed on the Internet through a web browser, meaning it’s accessible on any device and any platform, without restrictions.
 It delivers access to all past articles and special curated collections, instantly available with just a click.
 All of the articles on ILikeCrochet.com are premium, but visitors can access three per month before they are asked to subscribe.